 To detect cyberattacks before they cause damage to your business and minimize cyber risks, use CISO tools and resources on the network.

 Unusual Behaviour From Privileged User Accounts

-Low-privileged user accounts are frequently compromised in sophisticated cyberattacks, such as advanced persistent threats, before their privileges and authorisations are increased or exposed to new risks.
+Low-privileged user accounts are frequently compromised in sophisticated cyberattacks, such as advanced persistent threats before their privileges and authorizations are increased or exposed to new risks.